-The Corporation has a Compensation Committee which is composed of Ms. Woodside-Shaw (Chair) and, until his passing on July 27, 2023, Mr. Horst Daspersgruber.
-Ms. Woodside-Shaw is an "independent" director (as such term is defined in NI 58-101).
+The Corporation has a Compensation Committee which is composed of Ms. Woodside-Shaw (Chair) and Mr. Dario.
+All members of the Compensation Committee is an "independent" director (as such term is defined in NI 58-101).
 The Compensation Committee is responsible for, among other things:

-- reviewing the Corporation's overall compensation philosophy; - reviewing and approving corporate goals and objectives relevant to the CEO's compensation (taking into account both short-term and long-term compensation goals), evaluating the CEO's performance in light of stated corporate goals and objectives and recommending to the Board the CEO's compensation level based on this evaluation; - in consultation with the CEO, overseeing the evaluation of the Corporation's other senior officers and determining the compensation of senior officers other than the CEO; - assisting the Board in fulfilling its obligation to identify the principal risks associated with the Corporation's compensation and human resources policies and practices, including in the design of compensation policies intended to meet the Corporation's compensation objectives; - reviewing the adequacy, amount and form of compensation paid to each director (and considering whether such compensation realistically reflects the time commitment, responsibilities and risks of directors) and making recommendations to the Board thereon; - making recommendations to the Board with respect to the adoption or amendment of incentive compensation plans; and - making recommendations to the Board with respect to the adoption or amendment of equity-based compensation plans, including the designation of those who may participate in such plans and the issuance of incentive options in accordance with such plans.
+- reviewing the Corporation's overall compensation philosophy; - reviewing and approving corporate goals and objectives relevant to the CEO's compensation, evaluating the CEO's performance in light of stated corporate goals and objectives and recommending to the Board the CEO's compensation level based on this evaluation; - in consultation with the CEO, overseeing the evaluation of the Corporation's other senior officers and determining the compensation of senior officers other than the CEO; - assisting the Board in fulfilling its obligation to identify the principal risks associated with the Corporation's compensation and human resources policies and practices, including in the design of compensation policies intended to meet the Corporation's compensation objectives; - reviewing the adequacy, amount and form of compensation paid to each director and making recommendations to the Board thereon; and - making recommendations to the Board with respect to the adoption or amendment of incentive compensation plans and equity-based compensation plans, including the issuance of incentive options in accordance with such plans.